Angelina Jolie Was Always Scared Brad Pitt Would Go Back To Jennifer Aniston

-Hollywood Life reports that Angelina Jolie ‘always feared’ Brad Pitt would return to Jennifer Aniston.
+Hollywood Life reports that Angelina Jolie “always feared” Brad Pitt would return to Jennifer Aniston.

-Brad and Angelina sparked a scandal in 2005 when they got together after co-starring in Mr and Mrs Smith.
+Brad and Angelina sparked a scandal in 2005 when they got together after co-starring in Mr. and Mrs. Smith.

 Pitt had been married to Jennifer Aniston prior to getting together with Jolie.